-May 19, 2019
+by Shane Eubank May 19, 2019

-The first thing I’d say about the M25 is that the deck is a dream to build on.
+The first thing I’d say about the M25 is that the deck is very easy to build on.
 Plenty of space, nice big flathead screws, it’s fast and easy to install coils or change out cotton.
 The space between centerlines of the post holes is 8.5mm and the space between the two sets of posts is 7.3mm.
 Loads of room for bigger coils with no trouble at all.
 Below I have a couple of 3mm Aliens (coming in at 0.12 Ohms) and you can see that they’re not crowded at all.

 Wicking is also pretty easy and straightforward.
 You can see the wick well is pretty spacious with large openings for juice to get from the tank to the wick.
 I like to trim my wicks at the width of the RTA, then comb them out and just snip off any excess from the combing.
 Tucking them in the wick well is pretty easy since there is so much room.
 I haven’t had any issues with leaking at all, a definite plus as that’s not always a given with tanks.
-I also really like that the kidney shaped juice holes are pretty massive so there’s no chance of making a mess when juicing up.
+The kidney shaped juice holes are pretty massive so there’s no chance of making a mess when juicing up.
 The tank will hold up to 4 ml with the standard glass and 5.5 ml with the bubble glass.

 The airflow is another definite plus with the M25.
 The atomizer features both bottom and side airflow, which are controlled independently from each other.
 This allows you to dial in the perfect airflow for your own preferences.
-Personally, I like keeping the bottom airflow ring (controls air under the coils) wide open and the top ring (controls air hitting the side of the coils) about half open with the Aliens I have installed which gives me a really nice flavourful DTL vape.